DazHaze/PlantGram/README.md

  / To be completed /

 ## Deployment
 This project was deployed using Heroku.
+During deployment Heroku had a [security breach](https://blog.heroku.com/github-integration-update) where an attacker gained access to OAuth tokens for heroku - github integration.
+This meant that this project, while still on Github, was also migrated to Git to be deployed using Heroku.
+A credit to the Heroku team for showing how to easily do this process while they work on getting the Github integration back up and running. - 20/05/2022

 ## Credits
 * [Code Institute](https://codeinstitute.net/all-access-coding-challenge/?utm_term=code%20institute&utm_campaign=CI+-+IRL+-+Search+-+Brand&utm_source=adwords&utm_medium=ppc&hsa_acc=8983321581&hsa_cam=14304747355&hsa_grp=128775288209&hsa_ad=539453915484&hsa_src=g&hsa_tgt=kwd-319867646331&hsa_kw=code%20institute&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gclid=CjwKCAiAv_KMBhAzEiwAs-rX1PXOCAky8yjljHzgvSnccpkyUOvNLVGMuzG11t86weTdFdPiTfNHHhoCFuwQAvD_BwE) This project was created for Code Institute's Project 4.